-Choosing the best Garmin Instinct smartwatch for your needs
+Which Garmin Instinct should you buy: Regular, Solar, Tactical, or Esports?

 Perhaps the main attraction is the addition of the STR3AMUP! feature, which allows you to broadcast key metrics to your game streams.
 Start by downloading the app, which will then need to connect to your watch.
 Remember that your device will need to be in the Esports activity mode, which is essentially another activity profile on your Garmin Instinct smartwatch.
 Once your watch has paired with your computer, it will transmit three metrics via Bluetooth connectivity: heart rate, stress level, and Body Battery level.
 Basically, if you want credit for your physical activity during gaming, this is the watch for you.

-You might expect some design differences, but this Garmin Instinct model continues the trend.
-You get the monochrome, sunlight-visible display, a 45mm case with 22mm interchangeable bands, military-grade durability, and 10 ATM water resistance.
+You might expect some design differences, but this Garmin Instinct model follows the usual trend.
+So you get the monochrome, sunlight-visible display, a 45mm case with 22mm bands, military-grade durability, and 10 ATM water resistance.
 The only real difference is that it's only available in one color, which is Black Lava.
-The Esports Edition's battery will last for up to 14 days in smartwatch mode, 80 hours in Esports mode, 16 hours in GPS mode, and 40 hours in UltraTrac mode.
+The battery will last for up to 14 days in smartwatch mode, 80 hours in Esports mode, 16 hours in GPS mode, and 40 hours in UltraTrac mode.

 The best Instinct for competitors